code-shubhambhatt/MyBlogApp/README.md

 ## Screenshots

-*(Add screenshots of your blog homepage, blog detail page, login/signup forms here for better presentation)*
+*(Add screenshots of your blog homepage, blog detail page, login/signup forms, and like/comment features here for better presentation)*

 ---